-Special bank deposits pertain to performance security in the form of a bank guarantee in relation to the lease agreement of CWWC with the LGU of Tabuk.
+Special bank deposit pertains to interest-bearing performance security in the form of a bank guarantee in relation to the lease agreement of CWWC with the LGU of Tabuk.
+Interest income earned is disclosed in Note 20.

 Utilities and other deposits pertain to rental deposits which will be refunded upon termination of the related lease contract.